The Greatest Show on Turf: Kurt Warner

 Warner went on to throw for a then Super Bowl record 414 yards, with two touchdown passes, including a dramatic 73-yard game winner to Isaac Bruce, against the Tennessee Titans in Super Bowl XXXIV, winning Super Bowl MVP honors.
 He continued to play for the Rams through 2003.
 After leaving the Rams, Warner played for the New York Giants in 2004 before signing with the Arizona Cardinals in 2005, playing with them until his retirement after the 2009 season.
-While with Arizona, he led the team to their first ever Super Bowl berth in Super Bowl XLIII, losing 27–23 in the final seconds to the Pittsburgh Steelers.
+While with Arizona, he led the team to their first ever Super Bowl appearance in Super Bowl XLIII, losing 27–23 in the final seconds to the Pittsburgh Steelers.
 Warner was elected to the Pro Football Hall of Fame as part of the class of 2017.